jbruce12000/kiln-controller/pid.md

 Once you get the overshoot and minimal undershoot, you need to record some values.
 First grab the overshoot... in my case 25F.

-    set pid_kp = 25
+    pid_kp = 25

 Measure the time in seconds from high peak to low peak.
 In my case this was 725 seconds.
 Multiply that number by 1.5 to get the Integral.
+So 725 * 1.5 = 1088.

-    set pid_ki = 725 * 1.5 = 1088
+    pid_ki = 1088

-Now set the derivative at 1/5 of the Integral...
+Now set the derivative at 1/5 of the Integral.
+So 1088/5 = 217

-    set pid_kd = 1088/5 = 217
+    pid_kd = 217

 in essence these values mean...